Ways To Improve Your Article Before Submission

 - Where am I unsure about the wording or intent?
 If I’m not clear, the reader will be confused.

-- Have I been consistent in style and tone?
+- Have I been consistent in tone?

 Send your article to colleagues, friends, and family (and ideally to a target reader) for feedback because it can:

 - Give you a new perspective on your topic